Locally compact quantum group

-In mathematics and theoretical physics, a locally compact quantum group is a relatively new C*-algebraic approach toward quantum groups that generalizes the Kac algebra, compact-quantum-group and Hopf-algebra approaches.
+In mathematics and theoretical physics, a locally compact quantum group is a C*-algebraic approach toward quantum groups that generalizes the Kac algebra, compact-quantum-group and Hopf-algebra approaches.
 Earlier attempts at a unifying definition of quantum groups using, for example, multiplicative unitaries have enjoyed some success but have also encountered several technical problems.

 One of the main features distinguishing this new approach from its predecessors is the axiomatic existence of left and right invariant weights.
 This gives a noncommutative analogue of left and right Haar measures on a locally compact Hausdorff group.

 Definitions

 Before we can even begin to properly define a locally compact quantum group, we first need to define a number of preliminary concepts and also state a few theorems.